astramarki/blog-generator/implementationTechnical.md

 Location: `services/class-generation-queue.php`

 **Key Features:**
-- Maximum 5 concurrent generations
+- Maximum 5 concurrent generations (configured via `MAX_CONCURRENT` constant)
-- FIFO queue for excess requests
+- FIFO queue for excess requests when more than 5 ideas are submitted
-- Automatic cleanup of stuck generations
+- Automatic cleanup of stuck generations after 15 minutes
 - Real-time queue status tracking
+- Automatic queue processing when generations complete, fail, or are cancelled

 **Key Methods:**
 - `add_to_queue($idea_ids)` - Add one or more ideas to generation queue